Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Mitigation Measures

 Outside the quadrupolar stop-bands the $\beta$-beat is $\approx 0.5\%$ due to the considered 5 units of stochastically distributed gradient errors.
 This includes feed-down from higher orders in the field error model.
 Without the local two corrector magnets, the warm quadrupole magnets would be the dominant source of $\beta$-beating ($2\%$).

-Figure \ref{fig: cold-warm-corr} compares the $5\%$ loss contours for the three relevant cases: the ``cold'' symmetric lattice used in the beam loss studies (in black), the ``warm'' broken-symmetry lattice with the two warm quadrupole magnets (in blue), and the planned operational scenario (in orange), i.e.\ the ``warm'' lattice including two local correctors.
+Figure \ref{fig: cold-warm-corr} compares the $5\%$ loss contours for the three relevant cases: the symmetric lattice with only \emph{cold} quadrupole magnets used in the beam loss studies (in black), the broken-symmetry lattice with the two \emph{warm} quadrupole magnets (in blue), and the planned operational scenario (in orange), i.e.\ the broken-symmetry lattice including the warm quadrupole magnets and two local correctors.
 The orange working point region nearly recovers the fully symmetric case in black.

 The impact of the warm quadrupole magnets on the size of the low-loss area is considerable.
 Therefore the local correction scheme with the two corrector magnets suppressing the corresponding $\beta$-beat is essential.